adamsteff/capstone_create_blue_green_pipeline/README.md

 ### Set Kubectl Context to Cluster
 This step switches to the correct cluster using the following command `kubectl config use-context arn:aws:eks:ap-southeast-2:048353547478:cluster/capstonecluster`

+### Create Blue Controller
+This step creates the blue controller using the following command `kubectl apply -f ./blue-controller.json`

+### Create Green Controller
+This step creates the green controller using the following command `kubectl apply -f ./green-controller.json`

+### Deploy to Production
+This is an interactive step where the user decides if the changes are to be released to production or not.

+### Rollout Blue Changes
+This step rolls out the last changes which were just push to DockerHub to the blue pods using the command `kubectl rolling-update blueversion --image=adamsteff/capstonerepository:latest`

+### Rollout Green Changes
+This step rolls out the last changes which were just push to DockerHub to the green pods using the command `kubectl rolling-update greenversion --image=adamsteff/capstonerepository:latest`

 ### Master Branch
 When you code change are commited and push in the master branch the follow steps will occur.
 Lint HTML